Beginning the Application Process

 If you realize that your submitted application contains an error, please email us right away.

-You are welcome to email us if you would like to provide updated application materials (e.g., an updated résumé or supplemental essay).
+You are welcome to email us if you would like to provide updated application materials (e.g., an updated resume or a new essay or addendum).
 Please be aware that we cannot substitute or remove materials that have already been submitted; we can only supplement.

 About the Application Materials